The Value of Showing Empathy

 I would like to echo what Tom was saying earlier: it is because early intervention isn’t there that many parents get classed as neglectful.
 These are not parents accused of physically or sexually abusing their children.
 But the minute a child protection case is opened, parents are stigmatised by professionals, by society, and by all audiences.

 Once you are in the “CP category”, you are cast as an abuser.
 This is how the feelings of hostility arise in parents: parents who have a child protection case become segregated away from the rest of society.
 Even after their children are returned to their care, most find that coldness is still present in the way parents are treated.
 So, the segregation continues.
-There was a time when it was the police who were the ones to manage CP, and it was children’s services’ ethos to keep families and children together by nurturing partnership working.
+There was a time when it was the police who were the ones to manage CP, and it was children’s services’ ethos to keep families and children together by nurturing partnerships.

 I would like to begin by talking a little about values: how do we come to have values?
 And how do we as humans define what they are?
 Intersectionality plays a huge role in how your values are formed; they can be defined from your parents, family members, peer groups, environmental surroundings and external situations, basic needs, gender, creed, race, religion, sex.